 The setup to run post install scripts for statelite is the same as for an type of install image in xCAT.
-The first kind of postscript is executed at genimage time, it is executed again the image itself on the MN.
-It was setup in The postinstall file section before the image was generated.
+The first kind of postscript is executed at genimage time, it is executed again the image itself on the MN .
+You need to create a file called \$profile.postinstall and put it under /install/custom/netboot/\$os directory.
+The \$profile.postinstall will get called in chroot env against the image before genimage is done.
+See section Prepare the ".postinstall" file .

 The second kind of postscript is the script that runs on the node during node deployment time.
-During init.d timeframe, /etc/init.d/gettyset calls /opt/xcat/xcatdsklspost that in the image.
-Which uses wget to get all the postscripts under mn:/install/postscripts and copy them to /xcatpost directory.
+During init.d timeframe, /etc/init.d/gettyset calls /opt/xcat/xcatdsklspost that in the image. /opt/xcat/xcatdsklspost uses wget via ftp to get all the postscripts under mn:/install/postscripts and copy them to /xcatpost directory.
 It uses openssl or stunnel to connect to the rmcd on the mn to get all the postscript names for the node from the postscripts table.
-It then calls the postscripts for the node.
+It then calls the postscripts for the node one by one.
+Among them, there is one called "remoteshell" from the "xcatdefaults" row that setup the ssh keys and other credentials between the mn and the node.